 Not having bags

-I know you are trying to keep your cost down, but if you are planning your yard sale, why not save those unwanted plastic bags from the grocery store or boxes from around the house to help your yard sale customers with their items?
+I know you are trying to keep your costs down, but if you plan your yard sale, why not save those unwanted plastic bags from the grocery store or boxes from around the house to help your yard sale customers with their items?

 Special offer to help you make money on your next yard sale.

-To have a successful yard sale, you must treat it like you are running a business.
-Make sure you take care of your yard sale customers' needs and always remember that great customer service will bring you back customers.
-They may even call their friends and have them come to your yard sale!
+To have a successful yard sale, you must treat it like a business.
+Ensure you take care of your yard sale customers' needs, and always remember that great customer service will bring you back customers.
+They may even call their friends and invite them to your yard sale!

-If you are planning on hosting another yard sale, because you did a fabulous job taking care of your customers, they will come back.
+If you plan on hosting another yard sale because you did a fabulous job taking care of your customers, they will return.
 Avoiding these mistakes will surely help you have a successful yard sale.

 Your turn: What other yard sale mistakes do you avoid?
-Share it with us!
+Please share it with us!